30 Awesome Ideas for Band Photo Shoots

 Everyone cover themselves with paint.
 Or glitter.
 Or peanut butter.
 (Note: crunchy chafes a bit)

 15) Go for the artsy vibe: Each person writes a letter/word somewhere on their body (forehead, on a white t-shirt, on the soles of your shoes, etc) so that when everyone sits or stands together, it makes a new word/phrase.
 Great for making “deep” statements or social commentary.

 16) Reenact the "hear no evil, speak no evil, see no evil" proverb.
 If you happen to have 4 members in your band, have the 4th member doing something that the other 3 are reacting to.

 17) Have the band members all standing around looking at a painting, sculpture, or other work of art, with everyone scratching their heads and/or making confused faces.
-Or better yet, try this same idea with something utterly UNconfusing and obvious as the focal point.
+Or to take this idea in a different direction, try using something ordinary and/or obvious as the focal point.

 18) The ol’ switcheroo: Everyone holds an instrument, but NOT the one they normally play.
 Each person acts "normal", as if there’s absolutely nothing strange whatsoever about the fact that they’re holding the wrong instrument.
 Fan upheaval ensues.

-19) Use sparklers, glowsticks, flashlights, or some other small light source to spell out the band's name, or maybe a word that’s strongly associated with the band (Note: your photographer will need to use a slow shutter speed to successfully capture the light trails)
+19) Use sparklers, glowsticks, flashlights, or some other small light source to spell out the band's name, or maybe a word that’s strongly associated with the band (Note: your photographer may need to use a slow shutter speed to successfully capture the light trails).

 All band members make their best "Blue Steel" face, as seen in the movie Zoolander